Facing Criminal Charges in Mineola? Here’s What You Need to Know

 Village Hall serves as the epicenter of civic engagement in Mineola.
 During contentious meetings or protests, emotions can run high, resulting in charges of disorderly conduct, trespassing, or more serious protest-related offenses.
 These situations often require nuanced legal defenses to account for First Amendment rights and other constitutional protections.

-Hempstead Turnpike (Route 24)
+Hempstead Turnpike (Route 24): Criminal Activity Hotspot

 Types of Crimes: